studica/studica-docs-worldskills/source/docs/VMX/wpi-channel-addressing.rst

 WPI Channel Addressing
 ======================

-When programming a robot application using the WPI Library, logical *WPI Channel Numbers* are used; these WPI Channel Numbers are different than the *VMX-pi Pin Numbers* described in :ref:`vmx-electrical-wiring`.
+When programming a robot application using the WPI Library, logical *WPI Channel Numbers* are used; these WPI Channel Numbers are different than the *VMX Pin Numbers* described in :ref:`vmx-electrical-wiring`.

 .. important:: *WPI Channel Addressing is impacted by whether the High-Current DIO Direction Selection Jumper is set to OUTPUT or INPUT.*